brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Test conspiracies, secrets
-- add all context (incl lvl story) and npc bio data in a Json instead of hardcoded;
-- Ensure that the NPCs have a plan soon after game start, a hard-coded one to save up on tokens;
-  as it is, they only "come alive" after the player talks to them (allow them to interact w each other and do planning a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
-- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc. add some example dialogue in the json to check if the NPC's will get the personality traits.
-Make deeper bios if not
+- Improve the prompts to avoid "disregard instructions" hack, hallucinations, etc.(ex below) Make deeper bios
 - Add the Save/Load game logic
-- Add interrogation to the game, using the NPCs in the saved game; the option for interrogate should be in the load game screen; either load normally or load in interrogation room
+- Add interrogation to the game, using the NPCs in the saved game; this is a debug function that can be called from whatever screen, since this is a text-only thing
+- turn on collision between each NPC in order for them to interact with one another(setup for convos w each other)
+- (allow them to interact w each other and do planning a la AI Town, having separate daily routines or conversations among themselves; zero-player games should be possible after this feature is put in place)
 - Add a zero-player mode
 - Add capabilities to the Director so that it may dynamically alter events, item placement, etc a la the director in Left 4 Dead